CallumBoi0013/attract-extra/layouts/extended/README.md

 * from = "current" to = wherever would be a one-time animation since on the next animation the from location would be the same as where its already at
 * from = "last" might be tricky to use, but if one animation finishes before the other starts, it might be useful
 * certain 'easing' and 'tween' options might be odd in some situations
-* easing 'out' animations probably aren't what you expect, these would be best used if you are

 ##Developers
 *** WIP ***